Top 5 Things Your Mailbox Supplier won’t tell you…but You Need to Know

 Most drop-ship mailbox suppliers operate off a kitchen countertop and they “drop ship” every mailbox they sell.

 Drop shipping is when your mailbox purchase is not shipped from the company you purchase it from but rather from their vendor.
 This is not always an indication of a poor mailbox supplier.
-Nearly every mailbox supplier will drop ship some of their mailboxes in order to help you save shipping costs.
-Experienced mailbox suppliers however, have showrooms full of mailboxes not only for local buyers but also to help their online phone sales teams familiarize themselves with the intricacies of the mailboxes they sell.
+Nearly every supplier will drop ship some of their mailboxes in order to help you save on shipping costs.
+Experienced mailbox suppliers however are fully knowledgable about the intricacies of the mailboxes they sell.